For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 14. osTicket: Best for small teams needing self-hosted, open-source ticketing

-osTicket is one of the most popular free, open-source help desk systems.
-It is a lightweight alternative to high-cost SaaS platforms like Freshdesk or Zendesk.
+osTicket is a free, open-source help desk that many teams turn to when they want a simpler alternative to complex platforms like Freshdesk or Zendesk.

 - Self-service portal: Includes a public-facing portal where customers can check their ticket status and search a built-in knowledge base.